Scientific Journal Articles

 [download PDF] -

-Yong, et al. 2008.
-How does a failed quit attempt among regular smokers affect their cigarette consumption?
-Findings from the International Tobacco Control Four Country Survey [show abstract ▼] [hide abstract ▲]
+Lee, et al. 2009.
+Predictors of smoking relapse by duration of abstinence: findings from the International Tobacco Control (ITC) Four Country Survey [show abstract ▼] [hide abstract ▲]

 Citation